 Why Do Dogs Love Cheese So Much?
 Here’s What You Should Know

 But why is that?
-Why do dogs love cheese and the taste of cheese flavored dog treats?
-Let’s talk about it..
+Why do dogs love cheese and the taste of cheese-flavored dog treats?
+Let’s talk about it…

 The Scoop: Why Do Dogs Love Cheese So Much?

-When cheese breaks down in your dog’s stomach (or your own) it produces a peptide called casomorphin.
-Research has shown that casomorphin can attach to brain receptors and produce dopamine (aka “the happy chemical”).
-This means that cheese actually has some addictive properties by nature.
-This isn’t an inherently good or bad thing but it does help us understand why dogs love cheese flavored dog treats so much!
-In addition to that, cheese usually contains a good bit of salt, calcium and protein, which are all nutritional requirements for dogs.
-Dogs are hard-wired to enjoy the taste of nutrient packed foods high in salt, calcium and protein.
-So that’s another likely reason for their love for cheese!
+When cheese breaks down in your dog’s stomach (or your own) it produces a peptide, called casomorphin.
+Research has shown that casomorphin can attach to brain receptors and produce dopamine (AKA the happy chemical).
+So cheese actually has some addictive properties by nature.
+That’s not an inherently good or bad thing, but it does help us understand why dogs love cheese-flavored dog treats so much!
+In addition to that, cheese usually contains:

 Dogs And Cheese – Is It Good For Them?